 Running!
 Some people love it some call it a necessary evil.
 Whichever it is for you really doesn’t matter because in the sport of triathlon you have to do it.
+As a side note, if you’re looking for some running gear deals, check out our deals section.
 People are always asking me how to improve on their run times in a triathlon.
 Well, I’m not a running coach by any means but three things stick out.

 Number one you have got to have quality speed work (note not quantity), an overdistance day, and the rest should be easy recovery runs.
 Number two you have to be able to run after a hard bike.
 And number three you gotta have fun.
 I read an article by Matthew Brick once that said too many amateur athletes do too much moderate tempo work and never go hard often enough or easy often enough.